TrustPy/TrustPy/README.md

-# How Much Can We Really Trust You?
-Towards Simple, Interpretable Trust Quantification Metrics for Deep Neural Networks
+# NetTrustScore - NTS

 This repository provides a Python implementation of trustworthiness quantification metrics for predictive models (e.g., DNNs) as proposed in [How Much Can We Really Trust You?
 Towards Simple, Interpretable Trust Quantification Metrics for Deep Neural Networks](https://arxiv.org/pdf/2009.05835).
 The metrics evaluate a model's trustworthiness based on its confidence behavior in correct and incorrect predictions.

 ###
-**The implementation is flexible and can be used with any Python code that produces softmax probabilities for classification tasks without modifications.**
+**The implementation is flexible and works out-the-box with any Python code that outputs SoftMax probabilities.**
 ###

 ### Key Features